Fernando-A-Rocha/mta-add-models/README.md

 - `spawnPlayer` (use a placeholder ID when spawning the player, e.g. 1)

 After creating these elements, you have to:
-- **(Important)** Check if model ID is custom or default using `isDefaultID(modelID)` and `isCustomModID(modelID)`
+- **(Important)** Check if model ID you want to set is custom or default using `isDefaultID(modelID)` and `isCustomModID(modelID)`
-- If it's custom you then have to do the following:
+- If it's a custom ID then do the following:
   - Fetch element data name from this resouce using `getDataNameFromType(elementType)`
-  - Set their custom model ID via element data with the name you just obtained
+  - Set the element's custom model ID via element data with the name you just obtained
   - **(Optional)** You can fetch all data of the mod using `getModDataFromID(modelID)`
-- Otherwise if it's a default model just use `setElementModel` as usual
+- Otherwise if it's a default ID then just use `setElementModel` as usual

 This resource makes the clients listen to the set element datas in order to apply custom model IDs accordingly on their game.